Apple pushes the reset button on the Mac Pro

 “And if we’ve had a pause in upgrades and updates on that, we’re sorry for that — what happened with the Mac Pro, and we’re going to come out with something great to replace it.
 And that’s our intention,” he says, in as clear a mea culpa as I can ever remember from Apple.

-Federighi continues.
+Federighi continues:

 “We certainly see, as I know you do, a wide spectrum of views expressed in Internet forums about all things, including our products.
 I think it’s not entirely unreasonable and it’s understandable that some people who love their Macs so much and see something new that Apple is talking about in the form of iPad, creating in some of them a sense of insecurity: “What does this mean?
 There’s thing I really care about, I don’t want to see it go away, I see this other new thing on the scene, what does this mean to me, what does this mean to the product I love?”
 So I understand how that would come out in the form of concern that this is happening, but this is not happening.
 The Mac is — we say it over and over, we’re saying it again here — a huge part of our future, we’re deeply invested in it.”